Best Educational Apps for 4-Year-Olds in Singapore (2026)

 - Strong numeracy focus.
 Covers counting, number recognition, basic operations, shapes, and measurement — all key components of the NEL framework's Numeracy learning area.

 - Free.
-No cost, no ads.
+No cost, no ads — which is increasingly rare for quality apps.

 Comparison Table